Michael F. Maloney

 In earlier stages of his career, Mike performed and supervised financial statement audits of both public registrants and private corporations, both domestic and international, in a wide variety of industries.
-He has had significant exposure to GAAP, GAAS, and various international accounting standards through his audit experience.
-He also has experience performing accounting and financial due diligence for buyers and lenders in M&A transactions, experience performing accounting and financial analysis in corporate restructuring situations, and experience performing business valuations for a variety of purposes including litigation, M&A and internal decisions.
+He has had significant exposure to GAAP, GAAS (now PCAOB standards), and various international accounting standards through his audit experience.
+He also has experience performing accounting and financial due diligence for buyers and lenders in M&A transactions, performing accounting and financial analysis in corporate restructuring situations, and performing business valuations for a variety of purposes including litigation, M&A, and internal decisions.

 Mike has experience working on behalf of policyholders and insurance carriers to resolve complex insurance claim disputes through settlement and litigation.
-He has participated in insurance claim settlement negotiations on behalf of several clients involving over $300 million in cumulative settlements.
-Subject areas include 3rd party environmental, asbestos, product and toxic tort matters, 1st party property damage and business interruption matters.
-His work on these matters has included insurance policy analysis and allocation, historical costs accumulation, future cost projections, reinsurance analysis, and business interruption and extra expense claims.
-He has provided deposition testimony and authored expert reports in insurance litigation matters, and has defended the results of his insurance claim analyses in major settlement negotiations and in expert filings.
+Subject areas have included 3rd party environmental, asbestos, product and toxic tort matters, and 1st party property damage and business interruption matters.
+His work on these matters has included insurance policy analysis and allocation, historical costs accumulation, future cost projections, reinsurance analyses, and business interruption and extra expense claims.
+He has provided deposition testimony and authored expert reports in insurance litigation matters, and has defended the results of his insurance claim analyses in settlement negotiations.

 - Coface Collections North America.
 Inc. v.
-William J. Newton, United States District Court for the District of Delaware (No. 11-00052 LPS) (2011) (Deposition Testimony, Expert Report) (Intellectual Property Damages -Trade Secrets)
+William J. Newton, United States District Court for the District of Delaware (No. 11-00052 LPS) (Deposition Testimony, Expert Report) (Intellectual property damages – trade secrets) (2011)

 - Aurum STS Aggressive Trading LLC v.
-Societe Generale, et al, FINRA Dispute Resolution (FINRA Arbitration Number 09-3598) (2011) (Hearing Testimony, Expert Report) (Breach of Contract Damages – Hedge fund derivative financial instrument)
+Societe Generale, et al, FINRA Dispute Resolution (FINRA Arbitration Number 09-3598) (Hearing Testimony, Expert Report) (Breach of contract damages – hedge fund derivative financial instrument) (2011)

 - Freedom Card, Inc. and Urban Television Network, Inc. v.
 J.P.
-Morgan Chase & Co., United States District Court for the District of Delaware (No. 03-217 KAJ) (2004) (Deposition Testimony, Expert Report) (Intellectual Property Damages – Trademarks)
+Morgan Chase & Co., United States District Court for the District of Delaware (No. 03-217 KAJ) (Deposition Testimony, Expert Report) (Intellectual property damages – trademarks) (2004)

 - Medical Broadcasting Company v.
 William C. Flaiz and i-FRONTIER Corp., United States District Court for the Eastern District of Pennsylvania (C.A.
-No. 02-8554 HB) (2003) (Trial Testimony, 3 Expert Reports) (Intellectual Property Damages -Trade Secrets)
+No. 02-8554 HB) (Trial Testimony, 3 Expert Reports) (Intellectual property damages – trade secrets) (2003)

 - Road Runners Transportation Corporation v.
-Atlantic of New York, Inc., et al., United States District Court for the Eastern District of Virginia (No. 3:96:CV184) (1996) (Deposition Testimony) (Breach of Contract Damages – Transportation industry)
+Atlantic of New York, Inc., et al., United States District Court for the Eastern District of Virginia (No. 3:96:CV184) (Deposition Testimony) (Breach of contract damages – transportation industry) (1996)